 Medina is a Spanish surname with a strong locational background and an important Arabic-derived place-name history.
-It belongs to the Iberian surname group formed from towns, settlements, and local origins.
+It belongs to the Iberian surname group formed from towns, settlements, and local origins, and it is one of the names that shows how Spanish surnames often preserve older layers of language and geography.

 Meaning and Origin